 - Continue wound care as directed.
 Your scars will be firm and pink for at least six weeks; it typically takes approximately six months to a year for the scars to fade and flatten.
 They never disappear completely.
-After your surgical tape has been removed in the office, ask about Biocorneum, or other scar creams, that you may then begin to use to help with the healing process. - Ease into light weight-bearing exercise (nothing more than 5 pounds for 6 weeks after surgery).
+After your surgical tape has been removed in the office, ask about Biocorneum, or other scar creams, that you may then begin to use to help with the healing process. - Ease into light weight-bearing exercise (nothing more than five pounds).
 However no twisting or lifting anything over your head.
-No tennis, golf, softball or other sports with similar swinging motions for 8 weeks following surgery or until cleared by Dr. Ma.
+No tennis, golf, softball or other sports with similar swinging motions for 8 weeks following surgery.
 Avoid aerobic exercise that may cause a lot of bounce. - Do not smoke.
-While incisions may have sealed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars.
+While incisions may have sealed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars. - No underwire bras for 3 months.
+You may sleep without a bra; however a camisole with built-in shelf support can be comfortable and provides added support as you continue to heal.

-- No underwire bras for 3 months.
-You may sleep without a bra; however a camisole with built-in shelf support can be comfortable and provides added support as you continue to heal. - You may sleep on your side 2-3 weeks following surgery.
-If you have drains, you may not lie on your side until all drains are removed.
+- If you have drains, you may not lie on your side until all drains are removed.
 If you are a side-sleeper, a soft pillow under your mid-back and shoulders may offer more comfort and support than a single pillow under your head.
 You may sleep on your stomach beginning at 8 weeks. - Practice good sun protection.
 Do not expose your breasts to direct sunlight.
 If you are outdoors, apply at least an SPF 30 to exposed skin at least 15 minutes prior to sun exposure and reapply every 2 hours.
 Perform this protective regimen even on cloudy days.
 Your chest region and breast skin are highly susceptible to sunburn or the formation of irregular, darkened pigmentation.
 If possible, stay out of the sun between the hours of 10am-3pm; this is when the sun's rays are strongest.